 The Only Certified ALS Clinic in Augusta, Georgia

 If you or someone you love has ALS, you know how difficult it is to be able to access the multidisciplinary care needed to treat and manage this neurodegenerative disease.
-At Medical Center at Augusta University’s ALS Clinic in Augusta, GA., patients see their ALS physicians and other caregivers on the same day, in the same room, and receive highly specialized neurological care that may slow the disease progression.
+At Augusta University’s ALS Clinic in Augusta, GA., patients see their ALS physicians and other caregivers on the same day, in the same room, and receive highly specialized neurological care that may slow the disease progression.